Could flexible working be more accepted in future work environments?

 One full-time job is split between two workers who agree the hours between them.
 Although not applicable to shift work job sharing can work in most other areas.
 Most often found in admin & reception roles, it can be useful in areas where there is a shortage of specific skills; accessing people who perhaps are not able to work normal full-time hours.

 Workers are contracted to work less than standard, basic, full-time hours.
 In many businesses, there are roles which do not justify a full-time person.
 Our experience of the print industry shows that quite a number of companies are already taking advantage of this with part-time workers particularly in functions like accounts.

-Workers have different start, finish and break times, allowing a business to open longer hours.
+Workers have a different start, finish and break times, allowing a business to open longer hours.
 Almost a form of shift working staggered hours are very popular in retail environments and also could be highly beneficial in the print industry.
-In customer facing roles where just in time deliveries are called for, the advantages of providing cover for longer periods are straight forward.
-However in other areas such as pre-press providing cover early in the morning and into the evening can cut costly press downtime without having to resort to “call outs” or overtime.
+In customer-facing roles where just in time deliveries are called for, the advantages of providing cover for longer periods are straight forward.
+However, in other areas such as pre-press providing cover early in the morning and into the evening can cut costly press downtime without having to resort to “call-outs” or overtime.
 Having all workers present in the centre of the day can also provide for peak productivity within the area.

 Compressed working hours

 Workers can cover their total number of hours in fewer working days.
 Clearly compressed hours are very beneficial in project-oriented environments working to specific launches or deadlines.
 However, it can also be a valuable benefit to employees in the run-up to specific holiday periods like Christmas.

 Workers arrange shifts amongst themselves, provided all required shifts are covered.